Writing on artworking and creating natural inks and paints. You’ll also find resources on end of life here.

 A funeral is for those left behind.
 A living funeral or wake is for those who will be left behind, it’s for you, it’s for your relationships.
 It’s for saying goodbye in person.
 It’s a beautiful opportunity to express gratitude.

-2021 Workshops - conversations about end of life.
+Workshop Review 2021 - conversations about end of life.

 The workshops on planning for end of life that I ran in 2021 made a difference to those who came.
 The topic people said interested them most was ‘conversations about end of life’.